AP VoteCast: Health care, climate are top issues in Iowa

-WASHINGTON (AP) — Iowa Democrats came to the state’s caucuses Monday with two major issues dominating their thoughts: health care and climate change.
+WASHINGTON (AP) — Iowa Democrats came to the state’s caucuses Monday with key issues dominating their thoughts: health care, climate change and a fierce motivation to unseat President Donald Trump.

 More than the economy, immigration or foreign policy, Democrats in the nation’s opening round of presidential primaries were mostly focused on access to medical treatment and the health of a planet being rapidly warmed by the burning of fossil fuels and other human activities.